kimruddock/pawelgrzybek.github.io/_drafts/2017-04-25-make-some-magic-with-css-blend-modes.md

 #### Component blend modes

-...the component blending modes use different combinations of the primary color componets (hue, saturation, and brightness) to create the blend.
+...the component blending modes use different combinations of the primary color components (hue, saturation, and brightness) to create the blend.

-### Blend modes on the web vs. graphic software
+### Working with CSS blend modes

 - spac https://drafts.fxtf.org/compositing-1/
 - background-blend-mode